Klicken Sie auf den unteren Button, um den Inhalt von Hubspot zu laden.

 Bpanda Prozessmanagement Preview BPM-Doku Guide

-The course teaches Wolfgang about all the different BPMN elements and the teacher tells him that he is best off starting with a small element set when rolling out his process documentation.
+The the training, Wolfgang learns about all the different BPMN elements and the teacher tells him that he is best off starting with a small element set when rolling out his process documentation.
 He uses the BPM Docu Guide “3 Steps to Your BPMN Process” to get a good overview of the most important BPMN elements so that he can dive down into the world of process documentation.

 Download Guide